giodueck/dotfiles/README.md

 pacman -S archlinux-xdg-menu bluez-utils brightnessctl dolphin grim hypridle hyprland hyprlock hyprpaper networkmanager pavucontrol pipewire playerctl polkit polkit-kde-agent qt5-wayland qt5ct qt6-wayland qt6ct rofi-wayland slurp swaync waybar wireplumber xdg-desktop-portal xdg-desktop-portal-hyprland xdg-desktop-portal-kde
 ```

+Make sure any scripts have the execute permission set.

 Also, for the bluetooth detection to work, enable the bluetooth service (even if the system does not have a
 controller)
 ```